 - Ash’s blog, Practice Trumps Theory, is full of valuable how-to information for product developers and managers.
 His next book will take shape on his blog before it is published.

 - The Lean Canvas provides a one-page business model that works as well for startups as it does product managers.
-It consists of seven elements:
+It consists of nine elements:

 - Customer segments